-Child and Youth Mental Health Service Darling Downs Hospital and Health Service
+Child and Youth Mental Health Service Darling Downs Health

 The Darling Downs Child and Youth Mental Health Service (Darling Downs CYMHS) offers a free and confidential service specialising in the assessment and treatment of children and young people (up to 18 years of age) who are experiencing, or at risk of developing, severe and complex emotional, behavioural or mental health problems.